Outdoor Warning Sirens

 Warning sirens are tested at 1 p.m. the first Wednesday of each month during severe weather season.

 In Minnesota, severe weather can occur at any time and it is important be alert to changing weather conditions.
 Tornadoes and severe thunderstorms are most likely to occur in the late afternoon or early evening hours, from March through October.
-Residents are urged to have an emergency supply kit and a communications plan in advance of weather emergencies:
+Residents are urged to have an emergency supply kit and a communication plan in advance of weather emergencies.